mueller-solutions/mueller-solutions.github.io/src/content/blog/why-texas-businesses-must-leverage-reviews-for-local-seo.md

 ---
-title: "Why Texas Businesses Must Leverage Reviews for Local SEO"
+title: 'Why Texas Businesses Must Leverage Reviews for Local SEO'
 posted: 2025-01-19T10:03:48.552Z
-excerpt: "Highlight how online reviews impact local SEO and how service businesses in Texas can leverage customer feedback to improve their online reputation and attract new clients."
+excerpt: 'Highlight how online reviews impact local SEO and how service businesses in Texas can leverage customer feedback to improve their online reputation and attract new clients.'
-image: "../../media/cms/texas-businesses-leverage-reviews-local-seo.png"
+image: '../../media/cms/texas-businesses-leverage-reviews-local-seo.png'
 ---

 Online reviews have become a cornerstone of digital marketing, especially for service businesses aiming to thrive in today’s competitive landscape.
 For Texas-based businesses, leveraging customer feedback is crucial, not only for boosting their local SEO but also for enhancing their online reputation and attracting new clients.
 Let’s explore why reviews are indispensable to Texas service businesses and how you can use them to your advantage.